 By requiring proctored finals, we are ensuring the excellence and fairness of our program.
-The final exam is administered online, and the access will be available at the exam sites.
+The final exam is administered online.

 Specific information regarding final-exam scheduling will be provided approximately two weeks into the course.
 This early notification is being given so that you will have enough time to plan for where you will take the final exam.